Synthesizing Attack-Aware Control and Active Sensing Strategies under Reactive Sensor Attacks: Conclusion and future work

 \section{Conclusion and future work}

-In this work, we studied qualitative planning of control and active information acquisition given adversarial sensor attacks and presented a method to synthesize an observation-based strategy, for the attack aware defender, to satisfy a reachability objective with probability one, under the worst case sensor attacks on its observations.
-With the formal-method based modeling framework and solution approach, a number of future directions are considered: 1) We will investigate the synthesis of strategies under various sensor attacks such as injection, deletion and spoofing.
-2) We will also be interested in strategic sensor placement for the defender and thereby ensure the existence of an attack-aware almost-sure winning strategy.
-3) We will investigate the solutions given other asymmetric information structures between P1 and P2, including concurrent game interactions, and two-sided partial observations.
+In this work, we studied qualitative planning of control and active information acquisition given adversarial sensor attacks and presented a method to synthesize an observation-based strategy, for the attack-aware defender, to satisfy a reachability objective with probability one, under the worst case sensor attacks on its observations.
+With the formal-method based modeling framework and solution approach, a number of future directions are considered: 1) Strategic sensor placement can be studied to ensure the existence of an attack-aware almost-sure winning strategy.
+2) The synthesis of P1's strategies can be analyzed given other asymmetric information structures between P1 and P2, including concurrent game interactions, and two-sided partial observations.
+3) Symbolic approaches (c.f. \cite{chatterjeePartialObservationStochasticGames2012}) for solving POSGs may be investigated to avoid explicit exponential subset construction.